After Closing, Is the Seller Responsible for Any Repairs In Garland

 In Texas, buyers have certain rights and responsibilities regarding post-closing repairs.
 However, recent changes in seller liability laws have left many homebuyers perplexed about their responsibilities.

 This means that buyers must be thorough in their inspections and request repairs or credits as needed.
-Furthermore, sellers are no longer automatically liable for any repairs required after closing unless they specifically agreed to do so in the contract.
+Furthermore, sellers are no longer automatically liable for any repairs required after closing unless they expressly agreed to do so in the contract.

 Finally, home buyers in Texas must carefully review all contracts and communicate openly with sellers about their expectations for post-closing repairs.